joelawm/Out-of-College-Learning/README.md

 # Out of College Learning
 This is a repository specifically to Udemy, Books and other quiz questions (LeetCode) I have done outside my college career.
 Everything here will reflect current courses I am taking while doing outside of work projects.

+### What does Pass mean?
+Generally pass means I have not gotten to that section yet.
+I usually update as I go, but sometimes ill do a few sections and then update it the next morning.
+Also some courses sections are much longer.
+So sections from one course might be 2 hours a section, while others are 30 minutes.

 ## Courses I am taking next:
 - Linux Security and Hardening.
 The practical security guide
 - Complete C# Unity Game Developer 3D